 Once accepted to the College, students who wish to receive reasonable accommodations must take the following steps:

 - Complete and submit the Confidential Student Disclosure and Accommodations Request Form.

-- Along with the above-mentioned Disclosure form, provide documentation of a medical assessment and/or psycho-educational evaluation completed in the last three (3) years.
-Documentation for a psychological disorder must be current within the last twelve (12) months.
+- Along with the above-mentioned Disclosure form, provide recent documentation of a medical assessment and/or psycho-educational evaluation.
+Documentation for a psychological disorder should be current within the last twelve (12) months.

-- Documentation must define the disability according to professional standards, list the recommended accommodations, and explain the rationale for those accommodations with regard to the student’s specific disability.
+- Documentation should explain the rationale for those accommodations with regard to the student’s specific situation

-- Students with disabilities are expected to maintain the same academic standards as other students, and are expected to seek academic support if necessary.
+- Students with disabilities are expected to maintain the same academic standards as non-disability students and are expected to seek academic support if necessary.

-The Office of Academic Assistance invites students with disabilities to contact the Office of Academic Assistance at any time for consultation.
+The Office of Academic Assistance invites students with disabilities to contact them at any time for consultation.
 All questions and concerns will be treated confidentially.
-Please note that neither the Director nor any other official of the College may discuss the student’s disability with the student’s parent(s), guardian(s), or instructors without the written consent of the student.
+Please note that neither the Accessibility Services Coordinator nor any other official of the College may discuss the student’s disability with the student’s parent(s), guardian(s), or instructors without the written consent of the student.

 Belmont Abbey College Service and Emotional Support Animal Policy:

 Belmont Abbey College (the “College”) recognizes the importance of Service and Emotional Support Animals to individuals with disabilities.
 The policies in place regarding Service and Emotional Support Animals are to ensure that students with disabilities, who require the use of Service or Emotional Support Animals as a reasonable accommodation, receive the benefit of the work or tasks performed by such animals and/or the therapeutic support they provide, and to ensure that the rights of those students without said disabilities are also protected.

 For more information or to schedule an appointment, please contact: